 Playing by ear – what it is and what it isn’t!

 A common misconception about playing by ear is that someone with that skill can play a piece after just one hearing.
 Could you recite a 3-minute poem verbatim after listening to it just once?
 Of course not!
 Playing by ear is the ability to play any music you can remember.
-Most of us can remember music when we have heard it a few times, especially if we like it.
-And when we hear it playing in our heads, it is naturally in the right key, with the right rhythms.
+It’s also the ability to play something similar to what we heard, to express the gist of it, even if we can’t recall it perfectly.
+Of course, most of us can remember music once we’ve heard it a few times, especially if we like it.
+And then we can hear it playing in our heads.
+Is it a surprise that this imagined version we hear internally is naturally in the right key, with the right rhythms.

 Fluency is built on meaning.
 We mean words when we speak language fluently, we don’t merely execute them correctly.
-So assuming you understood the meaning of a three-minute poem, even after just once hearing, you could tell someone the gist of it and maybe remember a few phrases or words that really struck you.
+So assuming you understood or felt the meaning of a three-minute speech, you could tell someone the gist of it and maybe remember a few phrases or words that really struck you, even after just one hearing.
 So it is with playing music by ear.
-As long as you understood it fully and clearly noticed and identified the tonal and rhythmic elements as they went by, you will be able to play the gist of it even though you won’t remember it note-for-note.
-That said, remembering music precisely, is much quicker when you are fluent.
+As long as you understood it fully and clearly noticed and identified the tonal and rhythmic elements as they went by, and felt its message resonating deeply within you, you’ll be able to reproduce the gist of it, even though you won’t remember it note-for-note.
+And… you’ll remember music precisely much more quickly when you are fluent.